bootsareme/copyfail-deconstructed/README.md

 xxd -i [payload].raw > payload.txt
 ```

-You can then copy the contents of this file into your source code.
+You can then copy the contents of this file into your source code, or you can just directly run `./c_copyfail.exe [payload].raw`.

 ## Fixes
 To avoid exploitation, run: